00-01/segnator/README.md

 # segnator

 ## how it works
-1. scan through pixel from left to right one by one
+1. scan through pixel from left to righ
-2. pixel_number_1 = label 1
+1-1. can be 1 pixel or window(3x3),stride(1)